anujaagarwal/groww-stocks/README.md

 - **Stock Page:** Displays detailed information about a selected stock, including basic data and a candlestick chart and a line graph of price changes.

-- **Common Header:** The header is present on both pages and provides the application's name and a search bar.
+- **Common Navbar:** The navbar is present on both pages and provides the application's name and a search bar.
 The search bar provides suggested stocks as the user types.

 The application is responsive and works well on various screen sizes.
-It uses state management to handle loading, error, and empty state scenarios effectively.
 Additionally, it caches API responses to improve performance and responsiveness.

 ## Getting Started